Dauphine-Digital-Economics/presentations/proposal.md

 ### Motivation
 Why is your topic important?
 Why should people think about this topic?

-This section outlines the benefits and impact of the topic that is presented.
-For example, if the topic is on quadratic voting, the main motivation is to allow representation of minority voters in a DAO.
+Outline the problem or past pain point that the topic address and the benefits and impact of the topic - either technical or financial.

 ### Detailed Specification
-This section displays in detail research or information supporting the proposal.
-This is usually the longest section in a proposal.
-For technical proposals, in detail code is given.
-For financial or social proposals, budgets, models, roadmaps are presented.
+This section provides a summary of the most important points of the presentation as well as any supporting research or information.

-For this course, it is enough to provide a link of your presentation (please host it on a **public** platform of your choice like google drive or Dropbox).
-Additionally, include some sources of information you used for your presentation.
+Additionally, provide a link of your presentation so readers can refer back to it.
+In this case, the link should be what you uploaded into the presentation repository.